chriskomus/solar-battery-bt-monitor/README.md

 Yay!
 At this point setup should be complete.
 Go to http://192.168.0.XXX:3000 or http://solar-monitor.local:3000 and you should start seeing at minimum a battery charge % and a battery voltage.
 Additional information should also display if the battery monitor is working and the solar panels are supplying power.

 ## Optional: Grafana on Touch Screen LCD
 This is an optional step if you have a touch screen LCD.
-[See the hardware instructions on setting up the touch-screen LCD.](hardware_setup.md)
+[See the hardware instructions on setting up the touch-screen LCD.](hardware_setup.md#lcd-setup)

+### Part 1 - Enable Grafana anonymous auth
 1. Edit the grafana config file:
 ```
 sudo nano /etc/grafana/config.ini